 The 120-credit curriculum explores topics such as general biology, chemistry, organic chemistry, and lab research courses.
 Students also gain an understanding of statistics, genetics, and evolution.

-University of Maryland University College (Related Program)
+University of Maryland Global Campus (Related Program)

 In the 120-credit program, students study biological and chemical sciences, microbiology, bioinformatics, molecular biology, bio-instrumentation, biotechniques, laboratory management and safety, and cell biology.
 They will also develop other competencies such as cost-benefit analysis, effective communication, and writing, using technology to solve complex problems, and offering customer assistance.
 The program provides training for conducting safe and ethical laboratory experiments, as well as compliance with local and national standards and regulations.
 Upon completion of the program, students will have various options in the agricultural, pharmaceutical, and biological research industries.
 They can work in areas such as laboratory technology, chemical technology, bioinformatics, and quality control.